drupal-graphql/graphql/doc/producers/README.md

 # Data Producers

-The 4.x version of the Drupal GraphQL module is built on top of a concept called "Data Producers".
+The Drupal GraphQL module is built on top of a concept called "Data Producers".
 These help making data available to a schema by using in part some built-in producers that come with the module but you can also make your own custom producers to make more complex data structures available.

 A data producer is more or less a function that takes arguments (either from an end user query or static) and resolves these into some other data, for example taking an entity (such as a node) and giving back a particular field.